 The Mississippian people’s society was the most complex of all the “mound-building” cultures of the eastern woodlands, and was moving towards urbanism.
-Indeed, their larger settlements were the size of major European cities of the time, though lacked the density of true urban settlements.
+Indeed, their larger settlements, the most famous example being Cahokia, on the banks of the Mississippi, were the size of major European cities of the time, though lacking the density of true urban settlements.

 The Mississippian culture as a whole lasted until just before contact times, though remnants of it, for example amongst the Natchez people, endured into the 18th century.

 With the passing of the last of the “mound-builders”, semi-urban culture disappeared amongst the peoples of the eastern woodlands, but the lifestyles of the great majority of the people will have continued as before.
 By contact times, the leading tribes in the northeast were the members of the Iroquois League of Five Nations, whose foundation is dated to 1142 according to oral tradition, with the Huron as their most powerful rivals.
 There is evidence that the Iroquois had moved into the northeast from further south, probably in the 15th or 16h century.
 Their’s was not the only confederacy in the region: others were the Abenaki and Powhatan confederacies.